Centre for Forensic Neuroscience

 Working With Therapists and Supporting Professionals

-Where a therapist, counsellor, solicitor, or safeguarding professional is involved, Dr Keith Ashcroft can work within a clearly defined professional framework.
+Where a therapist, counsellor, solicitor, or safeguarding professional is involved, Dr Keith Ashcroft works within a clearly defined professional framework.

-The role of the therapist or supporting professional is to manage the therapeutic, legal, or safeguarding context.
-The role of the polygraph examiner is to conduct a structured examination around agreed, behaviour-specific questions.
-The examiner does not provide therapy, diagnose Compulsive Sexual Behaviour Disorder, or determine what decisions a couple, therapist, or professional should make after the examination.
+The role of the therapist or supporting clinician is to manage the therapeutic context and relationship support.
+The role of the polygraph examiner is to conduct an independent, structured examination around material scope areas.
+The examiner does not provide therapy, diagnose Compulsive Sexual Behaviour Disorder, or dictate decisions following the examination.

-Where appropriate, written instructions or professional context may help ensure that the examination is properly scoped, ethically appropriate, and aligned with the wider support process.
+Where appropriate, clinical context helps ensure that the examination is properly scoped, ethically grounded, and aligned with the wider therapeutic support process.

 Possible Outcomes and Next Steps

-The result should not be treated as a standalone verdict.
-It should be considered alongside the wider context, the examinee's disclosure, any therapeutic or safeguarding input, and the purpose for which the examination was requested.
+The result is not a standalone verdict or clinical diagnosis.
+It should be interpreted cautiously alongside the wider therapeutic context, the examinee's written disclosure, and professional guidance.

 Therapeutic Confidence-Based Reporting

-Where a report is shared with a partner, therapist, or supporting professional, the language used can significantly affect how the result is understood.
+Where a formal report is shared with a partner, therapist, or supporting clinician, the terminology used significantly affects how the findings are understood.
 The Centre for Forensic Neuroscience avoids simplistic terms such as “passed”, “failed”, “truthful”, or “deceptive”.
-Instead, reports may describe findings using carefully framed confidence bands, depending on the purpose of the examination.
+Instead, reports communicate findings using carefully defined confidence and concern bands.

 Understanding Disclosure Confidence

-In therapeutic disclosure work, the central question is often not whether a person is generally truthful, but whether the disclosure provided appears substantially complete within the agreed scope of examination.
-For this reason, reports may refer to Disclosure Confidence rather than simplistic terms such as “passed”, “failed”, “truthful”, or “deceptive”.
+In therapeutic disclosure work, the central question is often not whether an individual is generally truthful, but whether the specific written disclosure provided appears substantially complete within the agreed scope of examination.
+For this reason, disclosure reports communicate an overall assessment of Disclosure Confidence.

-Instead, it provides a structured framework that may help partners, therapists, and supporting professionals discuss whether the current disclosure appears sufficient to support accountability, recovery, informed decision-making, and therapeutic progress.
+Instead, it provides an objective, structured foundation that enables partners, therapists, and clinicians to discuss whether the disclosure appears sufficient to support accountability, recovery work, informed decision-making, and therapeutic progression.

-For disclosure-focused examinations, Disclosure Confidence provides the principal framework through which findings are interpreted and communicated.
+For disclosure examinations, Disclosure Confidence serves as the principal framework through which findings are interpreted and reported.

-The following bands describe the degree to which the examination findings support confidence in the completeness of the disclosure within the agreed scope.
-They must not be presented as proof of truth.
+The following bands describe the degree to which examination findings support confidence in the substantial completeness of the disclosure within the agreed scope:

-High Disclosure Confidence — Examination findings were broadly consistent with the disclosure provided.
-No significant indicators emerged suggesting material omissions within the agreed scope.
-This may support increased confidence that the disclosure is substantially complete, although it should not be interpreted as proof that every relevant detail has been disclosed.
+Examination findings were broadly consistent with the disclosure provided.
+No significant physiological indicators emerged suggesting material omissions within the agreed scope.
+This supports increased confidence that the disclosure is substantially complete, though it must not be interpreted as absolute proof that every conceivable historical detail was disclosed.

-Moderate Disclosure Confidence — Some aspects of the findings may warrant further clarification or discussion.
+Some aspects of the physiological recordings warrant further exploration or discussion.
 The examination neither strongly supports nor strongly challenges confidence in the completeness of the disclosure.

-Low Disclosure Confidence — The findings provide limited support for confidence in the completeness of the disclosure within the agreed scope.
-Further discussion, clarification, therapeutic exploration, or additional disclosure work may be appropriate.
+The findings provide limited support for confidence in the completeness of the disclosure within the agreed scope.
+Further therapeutic exploration, clarification, and additional disclosure work may be appropriate.

-Unlike disclosure examinations, which focus on the apparent completeness of a disclosure, specific-issue examinations focus on a clearly defined allegation, behaviour, event, or contact.
-For this reason, findings are described in terms of concern regarding the issue examined rather than disclosure completeness.
+Unlike disclosure examinations, which assess the completeness of an account, specific-issue examinations focus on a clearly defined allegation, incident, behaviour, or contact.
+Findings are described in terms of concern regarding the specific proposition:

 • Low Concern Regarding the Specific Issue